ankumpetvimala/web-server-deployment-/README.md

 2.**Select:** Get Started with the Web delivery method.

 3.**Origin Settings:**

 - **Origin Domain Name:** Enter your S3 bucket URL (e.g., my-static-site-bucket.s3.amazonaws.com).
--

 4.**Default Cache Behavior Settings:** Adjust as needed.

 5.**Distribution Settings:** Customize as needed.

 6.**Create Distribution.**

 ### Step 6: Create a GitHub Repository

 1.Go to GitHub and create a new repository.

-2. Clone the repository to your local machine and add your static site files.
+2.Clone the repository to your local machine and add your static site files.

 ### Step 7: Set Up GitHub Actions for Deployment